WillJeynes/WillJeynes.github.io/work.md

         title: "Secretary"
         image: "/assets/images/companies/gds.jpg"
         content: |
             Helped start the society at the end of my first year at university.
 Created the website as well the automatic mailer system.
 Taught technical sessions on a range of topics as part of our events.
+[Website Information](/projects/uni/#Game%20Dev%20Website)
     - Lyke:
         title: "Software Developer"
         image: "/assets/images/companies/l.jpg"